dazemoon/include-scripts-js/README.md

                     // do stuff that depends on included files },
                 function (filename) {
-                    // do stuff to report that file <filename> wasn't loaded });
+                    // (optional) error handler - do stuff to report that file <filename> wasn't loaded });

         CAVEATS:  - All files in the dependancy graph are loaded synchronously (in series) so browsers won't leverage